softwarewright/softwarewright.github.io/content/api-testing-sandbox.md

 ## Why create an API Testing Sandbox?

-Sandboxes are a great way to practice in a given subject.
+Sandboxes are a great way to practice in any given programmatic subject.
 Whether you are a beginner or a seasoned vet to API Testing having a place to practice writing tests is significant.
 As a result I will be showing you a simple setup that will enable you to practice writing API tests.

 ## Sandbox Setup